egvijayanand/dotnet-maui-templates/README.md

 # .NET MAUI Project and Item Templates
 This repository is to host the .NET MAUI Project and Item templates

-We all know that .NET MAUI is an evolution to Xamarin.Forms.
+We all know that .NET MAUI is an evolution of Xamarin.Forms.

 And .NET 6 Preview 4 just got released last week in the **MSBuild 2021**.